opencodeco/frameworkless/README.md

-# frameworkless
+# Frameworkless

-🛁 A truly clean project experiment.
+🛁 A truly *clean* project experiment.

+## What?

+The project must be so clean that anyframework can be plugged without affecting business rules behaviors.